-Reclusive and gruff, he shied away from public appearances and scoffed at Napa Valley’s wine snobbery.
-He referred to winemakers as “bozos.”
-He didn’t care for France.
+He was unrefined and heavyset, with a body shape the New Yorker likened to a “gourmet marshmallow.”
+Reclusive and gruff, he shied away from public appearances.
+He referred to winemakers as “bozos” and didn’t care for France.

-Franzia came from a long lineage of winemakers.
-His great-grandfather, Giuseppe, had immigrated to California’s Central Valley in 1893 and set up Franzia Brothers Winery (later sold to Coca-Cola); his uncle, Ernest Gallo, had built the largest wine exporter in California.
+Nonetheless, Franzia came from a long lineage of winemakers: His great-grandfather, Giuseppe, had immigrated to California’s Central Valley in 1893 and set up Franzia Brothers Winery (later sold to Coca-Cola); his uncle, Ernest Gallo, had built the largest wine exporter in California.

-He developed a strategy of buying out distressed wineries with distinguished-sounding names — Napa Ridge, Napa Creek, Domaine Napa — and using them to sell his stock of less-desirable Central Valley wines.
-Through a legal loophole, he could say the wines were “Cellared and Bottled in Napa,” so long as the brand was founded prior to 1986.
+Through a legal loophole, he could say his wines were “Cellared and Bottled in Napa” if the brand was founded prior to 1986.
+So, he developed a strategy of buying out distressed wineries with distinguished-sounding names — Napa Ridge, Napa Creek, Domaine Napa — and using them to sell his stock of less-desirable Central Valley wines.

 “We buy wineries from guys from Stanford who go bankrupt,” he later boasted.
 “Some real dumb-asses from there.”

-In the late 1990s, there was a wine boom: Vineyard acreage grew by 24% and suddenly everyone from car mechanics to plumbers was putting up vines on spare California land.
+In the late 1990s, California saw a wine bubble.
+Vineyard acreage grew by 24% and people with no knowledge of cultivation — car mechanics, plumbers, engineers — were putting up vines on spare land.

-He constructed a faux-Tuscan, 92k-square-foot bottling plant with high-speed lines that were capable of producing 18m cases per year — 2x the amount of wine in the entire Napa Valley.
-He also stopped producing wine altogether, and his 452 stainless steel storage tanks sat empty, waiting for the market to go belly-up.
+He quietly constructed a 92k-square-foot bottling plant with high-speed lines that were capable of producing 18m cases per year — 2x the amount of wine in the entire Napa Valley.
+He also stopped producing wine altogether, and his 452 stainless steel storage tanks sat empty, waiting for the market to go belly up.

-Wineries were forced to “purge” massive quantities of their high-quality wine, or risk oversaturating their own market.
-Franzia was able to suck it up for as little as 50 cents/gallon — an astonishingly low price compared with the going rate of $10/gallon just a few years earlier.
+Wineries were forced to purge massive quantities of their high-quality wine, or risk oversaturating their own market.
+Franzia was able to suck it up for as little as $0.50/gallon — far below the going rate of $10/gallon just a few years earlier.

-Using the exact same name and label (which pictures Shaw’s old tennis court pagoda), he launched a large-scale production effort.
-His facilities ran 24 hours a day, 7 days per week — and in a short time, he’d churned out a two-story-tall stack of Charles Shaw cases ready for distribution.
+Using the exact same name and label (which pictured Shaw’s old tennis court pagoda), Franzia launched a large-scale production effort.
+His facilities ran 24 hours a day, 7 days per week — and in a short time, he churned out a two-story-tall stack of Charles Shaw cases ready for distribution.